 Treatment success varies for each patient and for each individual instance of warts.
 The first step is to review the information presented and try to determine which type of wart yours may be.
-Next, find a dermatologist in your area to treat your skin and remove the wart safely and simply.
+Next, find a dermatologist in Arizona, Nevada, and California to treat your skin and remove the wart safely and simply.

-The board-certified dermatologists at West Dermatology are always ready to consult with new and existing patients to determine an optimal course for treatment.
+The board-certified dermatologists at West Dermatology in Arizona, Nevada, and California are always ready to consult with new and existing patients to determine an optimal course for treatment.
 Call the West Dermatology office nearest to you, or contact us online today to schedule a consultation.

 Next, read about Acne Treatment.